debiki/talkyard-prod-one/docs/upgrade-v0-to-v1.md

 docker compose up -d rdb  # (this is Docker Compose v2)

 # NOTE: Overwrites any existing database (!).
-zcat /opt/talkyard-backups/archives/...  beforeV1Upgrade ...sql.gz \
+zcat /opt/talkyard-backups/archives/...beforeV1Upgrade...sql.gz \
     | docker exec -i $(docker compose ps -q rdb) psql postgres postgres \
     | tee -a talkyard-maint.log
 ```

+#### Copy uploaded files

-### Copy uploaded files
+Copy uploaded files from v0 (located at `/opt/talkyard/data/uploads`)

-The old location of uploaded files is: `/opt/talkyard/data/uploads`;
-the new is in a Docker named volume.
-We'll start the  'app'
+into the v1 named volume, using a temporary 'app' container.
+This container
-container, which automatically mounts the volume (as specified in docker-compose.yml),
+which automatically mounts the volume, as specified in docker-compose.yml.
-then we'll copy the uploads.

 ```
 # In /opt/talkyard-v1: